OrbisInvestments/azure-pipelines-custom-tasks/README.md

 2. the pipeline's clone is deleted if a clone in the shared location does already exist

 Once this is done the task updates the pipeline's cached working directory configuration to point at the shared clone.
-The next time the pipeline is executed by the agent the pipeline will use the shared clone for its sources.
+All subsequent executions of the pipeline will use the shared clone for its sources.

 To avoid concurrency issues shared clones are created [per-agent](https://github.com/microsoft/azure-pipelines-agent/issues/1506#issuecomment-381361454).